Home > Mac Data Recovery Tips

 Solution 2: Reformat this external hard drive

-Suppose First Aid failed on the external hard drive and you still can't open it, your drive is greyed out in Disk Utility because the file system of the drive could be seriously corrupted.
+Suppose First Aid failed on the external hard drive and you still can't mount the USB drive greyed out in Disk Utility, your drive is greyed out in Disk Utility because the file system of the drive could be seriously corrupted.
 Reformatting can fix the file system corruption, but it also will erase all data on it.

-Therefore, if you didn't back up data before or this external hard drive is used as a Time Machine backup drive, the safe choice is to recover lost data firstly with reliable data recovery software, like iBoysoft Mac Data Recovery.
+Therefore, if you haven't backed up data before or this external hard drive is used as a Time Machine backup drive, the safe choice is to recover lost data first with reliable data recovery software, like iBoysoft Data Recovery for Mac.
 If data loss is not a hassle for you, you can just skip to reformatting.

-It supports Mac OS X 10.11 and later version, and works fine on M2, M1, M1 Pro, and M1 Max Mac.
+It supports Mac OS X 10.11 and later versions and works fine on M3, M2, M1, and Intel-based Macs.

-Step 1: Recover data from corrupted external hard drive with iBoysoft Data Recovery for Mac
+Step 1: Recover data from the greyed-out external hard drive with iBoysoft Data Recovery for Mac

-1. Download, install and launch iBoysoft Data Recovery for Mac on your Mac.
+1. Free download, install, and launch iBoysoft Data Recovery for Mac on your Mac.

 2. Select the external hard drive that is greyed out in Disk Utility and click Search for Lost Data to scan for data stored on this drive.